rzMatheus/canto-booksmanager-frontend/README.md

 ```

 I was doing it while doing my backend and forgot to commiting all my changes during the development 😩.
-I'm not the best on front end and it was what took more time than everything for me on this weekend... so I just tried to use what the community is using at the moment **like** vite (which I also prefer) and **shadcn** for components.
+I'm not the best on front end and it took more time than doing everything for me on this weekend... so I just tried to use what the community is using at the moment **like** vite (which I also prefer) and **shadcn** for components.